 Chrome - Make sure the bumpers are "factory" melted in.
 Examples below.
 If the melt marks look too big or not in the correct place, the bumpers have probably been replaced.
 Sometimes this is ok if the replacement is done properly and neatly with original factory parts.
 It is up to you to decide what is acceptable in your collection.
 I personally do not like reproduction parts on any of my cars.

 Slot Car Education

-Aurora Factory Painted Black Cars - There are early Aurora cars that were painted by the factory in black paint over other colored plastic bodies.
+Aurora Factory Painted Black Cars - There are early Aurora cars that were painted by the factory in black paint over regular colored plastic bodies.
 Aurora stopped doing this after a short period of time as it was too labor intensive and time consuming to produce these black painted cars.
 They are all hard to find.
-They usually look like the examples below as the paint gets worn off quickly with handling and use.
+They usually look like the examples above as the paint gets worn off quickly with handling and use.

 Above are pics of 2 Black painted Cobra GT's and an AC Cobra.
 One Cobra GT body is Turquoise and the other is Tan.
 This is for reference so you can see the spray patterns on the cars as Aurora did it.
 If you have a black painted car that is "too perfect", it probably is not original.
 The factory over spray and was fairly consistent in how they painted the cars.
 Note the wheel wells and screw posts.

 Sand Van Dune Buggies - I can't tell you how many times I have seen high $'s paid for modified Sand Vans on Ebay.
 This is a rare car but fairly easy to fake.
 The way to tell that you are not getting a regular Dune Buggy with the top of a common Sand Van glued on is to look at the rear tire molded into the back of the body.
 All "real" Sand Van Dune Buggies have no black paint on the tire.
 All regular Coupe and Roadster Dune Buggies have the rear tire painted black.
 See pic.